 The challenge for PLG is turning these acquired users into paying customers and building virality in the customer experience.
 To truly get the benefits of high-volume PLG customer acquisition, frictionless sign-up has to be coupled with a first-time user experience that optimizes for Time to Value; you have to know what the user's "aha" moment and get them to it as quickly as possible.

-The cost to acquire a customer is considerably lower in a PLG model, partly due to lower costs paid for sales and marketing.
+The Customer Acquisition Cost (CAC) - the cost to acquire a customer - is considerably lower in a PLG model, partly due to lower costs paid for sales and marketing.

 In addition, the viral nature of PLG products creates a growth loop in which some new customers are acquired at zero cost, bringing down the average CAC even further.

 Net Revenue Retention represents the level of revenue per customer that was retained over a period of time.
 An NRR above 100% indicates that a company has generated more expansion revenue from existing customers, while an NRR below 100% means there has been more churned revenue than expansion revenue.